Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Disentanglement via Mechanism Sparsity Regularization

 \subsection{Conditions for linear identifiability}

-For the rest of the presentation, it will be useful to think of $\theta$ as the \textit{ground-truth parameter} and $\tilde{\theta}$ as a \textit{learned parameter}.
-The following theorem provides conditions that ensure \textit{linear identifiability}, i.e.
+From now on, it will be useful to think of $\theta$ as the \textit{ground-truth parameter} and $\hat{\theta}$ as a \textit{learned parameter}.
+The following theorem provides conditions that ensure \textit{linear identifiability}, which is defined as